shadrahman10/support/docs/risk-solutions.md

 Risk Solutions represent capabilities that can be mapped to various requirements.

 ## Overview
 Risk Solutions are a crucial part of your security strategy.
 They represent capabilities that your organization either currently possesses, plans to implement, or does not yet have.
-Importantly, these Risk Solutions are framework-agnostic, meaning they can be applied to satisfy controls from various frameworks.
+Importantly, these Risk Solutions are framework-agnostic, meaning they can be applied to satisfy controls from any framework.

 Paramify maintains a library of battle-tested Risk Solutions, audited and certified many times over.
-Depending on your license, you are welcome to use any solution as-is, customize it to your needs, or write your own.
+Depending on your license, you are welcome to use any Risk Solutions as-is, customize it to your needs, or write your own.

-## Creating a Security Solution
+## Creating a Risk Solution
 To create a Risk Solution, navigate to the appropriate page and click on the "Add Solution" button.
 Assign a name to the solution and optionally categorize it for easier searching and filtering.
 After saving, you can add additional information.

 * **Narrative**: A brief statement explaining the capability.
 It should mention elements from your library.
 It can also use dynamic template tags to automatically populate information unique to a project.
 Each narrative is associated with a specific responsible role, or the person tasked with making the narrative "true".